 Plant-based swaps that deserve the hype

 Nescafé Gold plant-based range is the world’s first dairy alternative latte.
 The range is available in three dairy alternative variants – Almond, Coconut and Oat.
-Each is made with a blend of high-quality Arabica and Robusta coffee beans with a specially selected blend of plant-based ingredients which ensures every cup is creamy, even without the dairy.
+Each is made with a blend of high-quality Arabica and Robusta coffee beans with a specially selected blend of plant-based ingredients.
+As a result, every cup is creamy, even without the dairy.
 You can find it at Coles and selected independent stores.

-These bowls are plant-based, contain nothing artificial and taste just like the real thing.
+Passage to India bowls feature plant-based ingredients, contain no artificial additives and taste like the real thing.
 The four flavours include Butter Masala, Cashew Korma, Tadka Lentil Dal and Goan Spiced Coconut.
-For lovers of butter chicken, the plant-based version has the same consistency and taste – just like your average chicken curry.
+For lovers of butter chicken, the plant-based version has the same consistency and taste.
 They’re available at all major supermarkets.

 7-Eleven’s No Sausage Roll is the quick and easy vegan-friendly alternative to the Aussie classic.
-Wrapped in a vegan pastry, the cleverly formulated filling is made from a seasoned-to-perfection plant-based protein, and it tastes just like the real McCoy.
+A seasoned-to-perfection plant-based protein forms the filling.
+It also comes wrapped in vegan pastry and it tastes just like the real McCoy.